malievsky/Getting-and-Cleaning-Data-Course-Project/README.md

 dim(testData) #[1] 2947  561
 object.size(testData) # 13285048 bytes

  Step 1
-The "Subject" and "Activity" values added to "Features" data frame next, the "...Subject" and "...Activity" columns added to both train and test datasets next, testData and trainData sets appended
+The "Subject" and "Activity" variables added to "Features" data frame next, the "...Subject" and "...Activity" columns added to both train and test datasets next, testData and trainData sets appended
 Appending of Test and Train data sets.
 Simple.